California “Inflicting Corporal Injury” Laws | Penal Code 273.5 PC

 - The defendant did not act in self-defense.

 What Are The Legal Defenses To Inflicting Corporal Injury?

-- Self-Defense: Someone acts in self-defense when they prevent unreasonable risk of injury to themselves or another.
+Someone acts in self-defense when they prevent unreasonable risk of injury to themselves or another.
 It is applicable regardless of the aggressors sex or physique.
 There is no legal requirement for someone to retreat when faced with a threat of force.
 Accordingly, a defendant can freely stand their ground to defend themselves or another from harm.

-- Foreseeable: If the injury is not the natural and probable consequence of the defendant’s act, meaning, there was an intervening act that a reasonable person would not foresee, then that cuts of liability.
+If the injury is not the natural and probable consequence of the defendant’s act, meaning, there was an intervening act that a reasonable person would not foresee, then that cuts of liability.

-- False Accusation: False accusations are not uncommon and usually motivated by obtaining child custody, financial gain, or personal revenge.
+False accusations are not uncommon and usually motivated by obtaining child custody, financial gain, or personal revenge.
 Someone can easily fabricate charges and leverage the criminal justice system against an innocent person.
 Our office does not tolerate this reprehensible conduct and we stand prepared to defend anyone who is being held liable under these circumstances.

-- Credibility: Credibility of the purported victim may be one of the most important things in the case.
+Credibility of the purported victim may be one of the most important things in the case.
 Among other things, perhaps the alleged victim has a previously falsely accused her partners of domestic violence or has a history of violent conduct.
 These are important factors when assessing a witnesses credibility, especially when there is no corroborating evidence.

-- Accident: Willfully committing an act on purpose is an essential element to penal code 273.5 pc.
+Willfully committing an act on purpose is an essential element to penal code 273.5 pc.
 Therefore, if a person causes injury or damages to another based on an accident or by misfortune, then no crime was committed.